-- 133 applicants will receive funding under stream 1 (regional publishers)
+- 131 applicants have received funding under stream 1 (regional publishers)

-- 48 applicants will receive funding under stream 2a (independent, suburban publishers)
+- 48 applicants have received funding under stream 2a (independent, suburban publishers)

-- 27 applicants will receive funding under stream 2b (multicultural publishers)
+- 27 applicants have received funding under stream 2b (multicultural publishers)

-- 3 applicants will receive funding under stream 2c (First Nations publishers)
+- 3 applicants have received funding under stream 2c (First Nations publishers)

-- 3 applicants will receive funding under both streams 1 and 2a.
+- 3 applicants have received funding under both streams 1 and 2a.